prakhar30/bankoindiana/Notes/Deployment.md

 # Deployment Notes

 1. Create a Dockerfile with all the necessary info.
 Important point to remember about EXPOSE port it, it doesn't really exposes the port, but just serves as a documentation purpose between the builder and the deployer.
 2. Once the docker file is setup, we will use the command `docker build -t bankoindiana:latest .` to build the app, supplying a tag using the -t argument.
+Once the build is done, you can check the built images by running `docker images`.
 3. A multistage docker file is used to just copy the binary to the image, thereby massively reducing the size.
+4. To run the build image we will use the command `docker run --name bankoindiana -p 8080:8080 bankoindiana:latest` This will initially fail, as we have not copied the app.env file.
+A failed run will also leave a container trace, we can check that using `docker ps -a` command.
+To remove it we use `docker rm bankoindiana`
+5. Before building the new image need to remove the current one.
+And then build the new one.
+6. To run the image in production mode, just add the -e flag to supply environment config, like `docker run --name bankoindiana -p 8080:8080 -e GIN_MODE=release bankoindiana:latest`
+7. On doing this, the server will start but when we send any request the connection will be refused.
+This is cause in the app.env file we are connecting to the DB using the localhost, however that is not the case as both app and db are 2 separate containers with their own network config.
+To verify this use `docker container inspect <name-of-container>` and check the network config there.
+We will notice that both have different IP addresses.